medic/cht-docs/content/en/apps/features/supervision/_index.md

 When _creating_ a new user account, Supervisors fill out the necessary details, including the CHW's phone number, from their own device.
 They can do this while offline, but must sync before the actual user account is created.
 Once the Supervisor syncs, the CHT will send an SMS to the new CHW with a [magic link]({{< relref "apps/concepts/access#magic-links-for-logging-in-token-login" >}}) that enables them to login and start using the app.

 When _replacing_ a CHW, Supervisors access the existing device and provide details about the new CHW.
 The new CHW can start using the app immediately, even while offline, and will see all of the existing household data.
 Once the new CHW syncs, the records on the server will be updated to reflect the new CHWs details.

 This can be used to manage both CHW and CHW supervisor roles.

+## Managing Multiple Areas

+CHT hierarchies tend to mimic geographical areas but Supervisors often manage CHWs across multiple geographical areas.
+(Offline) Supervisors who manage multiple areas can see data for all the different areas they manage from one app.

+ {{% alert title="Note" %}} The ability for one user to replicate data from multiple areas was introduced in v4.9.0.
+A video demonstration of setting up a multi-facility user and what this looks like from a user's perspective can be found [on the forum](https://forum.communityhealthtoolkit.org/t/support-for-supervisors-who-need-to-manage-multiple-areas/3497/2?u=michael) and in the [June 2024 CHT Round-up](https://youtu.be/hrhdrzP41gE?si=_7wglk7Nm7CCSFbY&t=606). _NOTE: Users assigned multiple areas will not see Aggregate Targets_. {{% /alert %}}

+## Supervisor Dashboards

+{{< figure src="supervisor-dashboards.png" link="supervisor-dashboards.png" class="right col-7 col-lg-6" >}}

+Program dashboards track, visualize, and share health progress with stakeholders more broadly.
+Supervisors can use program dashboards to help articulate their CHW cohorts activities and how they align with program impact standards and indicators.
+Summary statistics of CHW service area performance (e.g. number of home visits, number of protocol errors, etc) help to identify areas for continued improvement and deeper audits of care data.

+The data that can be visualized is highly configurable, and depends on what data fields are configured in a particular CHT app’s forms.
+Dashboards can be built using any software that supports visualizing data with the widely used PostgreSQL database.
+Examples include the open source tool [Superset](https://superset.incubator.apache.org), as well as proprietary technologies like [Klipfolio](https://www.klipfolio.com) and [Tableau](https://www.tableau.com).

+## DHIS2 Data Verification

+Supervisors often provide a critical bridge between CHWs and broader health system reporting.
+Using the CHT’s [DHIS2 integration]({{< relref "apps/features/integrations/dhis2" >}}), Supervisors can see the aggregate of each DHIS2 Data Value across all CHWs in their area.
+By tapping on a target, they can also see each CHW’s contribution towards that total.
+Once the Supervisor has verified data accuracy with CHWs, they can communicate with Health Records Information Officers to feed data into the national health information system.

+{{% alert title="Note" %}} DHIS2 integration was introduced in v3.9. {{% /alert %}}